geekiam/website/static/posts/what-is-a-terminal-window.md

 The shells are designed not just for interactive use, but also for interpretation of *shell scripts*, which are text files containing shell commands.

 Shells usually have properties typically associated with programming languages: *variables, conditional statements, loops, I/O commands and functions*.

+Over the years a number of shells have become available:

+* **Bourne Shell (sh)** :